Completed Projects

 We are pleased that in 2024 we secured further funding from The ALLIANCE Self Management Fund to develop EASE as an phone app.
 Find out more about the EASE App.

-SUSE has recently completed an innovative project supported by the Workplace Equality Fund.
+In 2019, SUSE completed an innovative project supported by the Workplace Equality Fund.

 In partnership with 3 of our members, Hansel, Momentum Scotland and Values into Action Scotland we investigated the impact of the move to digital recruitment by private sector employers on job seekers with disabilities or long-term conditions.